Louis Jacques Thénard: Career

 In 1804 Vauquelin resigned his professorship at the Collège de France and successfully used his influence to obtain the appointment for Thénard, who six years later, after Fourcroy's death, was further elected to the chairs of chemistry at the École Polytechnique and the Faculté des Sciences.
-He also succeeded Fourcroy as member of the Academy.
+He also succeeded Fourcroy as member of the academy.
 In 1821, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 1825 he received the title of baron from Charles X, and in 1832 Louis Philippe made him a peer of France.
 From 1827 to 1830 he represented the département of Yonne in the chamber of deputies, and as vice-president of the conseil superieur de l'instruction publique, he exercised a great influence on scientific education in France.
 He died in Paris on 21 June 1857.
 A statue was erected to his memory at Sens in 1861, and in 1865 the name of his native village was changed to La Louptière-Thénard.

 Above all things Thénard was a teacher; as he himself said, the professor, the assistants, the laboratory — everything must be sacrificed to the students.
 Like most great teachers he published a textbook, and his Traité de chimie élémentaire, théorique et pratique (4 vols., Paris, 1813–16), which served as a standard for a quarter of a century, perhaps did even more for the advance of chemistry than his numerous original discoveries.

 Research

 Soon after his appointment as répétiteur at the École Polytechnique he began a lifelong friendship with Joseph Louis Gay-Lussac, and the two carried out many research projects together.
+For their research, Gay-Lussac and Thénard would receive 30,000 francs from Napoleon in the third and last installment of the Galvanism Prize.

 Careful analysis led him to dispute some of Claude Louis Berthollet's theoretical views regarding the composition of the metallic oxides, and he also showed Berthollet's "zoonic acid" to be impure acetic acid (1802).
 In response, Berthollet invited him to become a member of the Society of Arcueil.

 In 1806 he analysed the chemical composition of the Alais meteorite, which fell in Alès on 15 March 1806.
 This was the first carbonaceous chondrite to be discovered.
 Thénard found a high carbon content of 2.5 per cent.

 His first original paper (1799) was on the compounds of arsenic and antimony with oxygen and sulphur.
 In 1807, he began important research into ethers.
 His researches on sebacic acid (1802) and on bile (1807) deserve mention as well, as does his discovery of hydrogen peroxide (1818).
 In 1799 he developed the pigment known as Thénard's blue in response to a request by Jean-Antoine-Claude Chaptal for a cheap colouring matter.

 His name is one of the 72 names inscribed on the Eiffel Tower.